 Since most of us are more likely to have a Super Bowl party in our homes than to attend the big game in person, it is best to consider some cards that offer rewards for the centerpiece of the experience, a big-screen television.
 With the Best Buy credit card from Citi, customers receive interest-free financing on some of their purchases, as well as rewards.
 New applicants receive interest-free financing on purchases, with the length of financing depending on the size of the purchase.
 Alternatively, cardholders can receive 5% back in rewards on Best Buy purchases, and 6% back for Elite Plus members of the card’s rewards program.
 Finally, cardholders receive free shipping on qualified purchases of $35 or more, as well as cardholder discounts and access to special sales and member-only shopping events.
 There is no annual fee for this card.

 Cards that offer rewards usually require good to excellent credit, and it’s smart to have an idea of whether your application will be approved before you apply, because every application for credit can cause a small, temporary drop in your credit score.
-If you’re not sure where you stand, you can get a free look at two of your credit scores, updated monthly, from Credit.com.
+If you’re not sure where you stand, you can get a free look at two of your credit scores, updated every 14 days, from Credit.com.

 At publishing time, the Starwood Preferred Guest Card From American Express and the NFL Extra Points Card From Barclaycard is offered through Credit.com product pages, and Credit.com may be compensated if our users apply and ultimately sign up for this card.
 However, this relationship does not result in any preferential editorial treatment.